YingfeiHong01/Real-time-Data-Warehouse-and-data-visualization-based-on-Alibaba-Cloud/report.md

 Optional: Collect the real-time log data

 # 2. Data Overview
-There are 10 tables in total that are stored in the local MySQL database and can be divided into two groups. one mainly contains the fact tables:
+There are 10 tables in total that are stored in the RDS and can be divided into two groups. one mainly contains the fact tables:

 (1) Order_infor: